JonWayland/one01/README.md

 # one01
-The `one01` R package is built for 101 trainings.
-Current trainings include:
-* SQL (using SQLite)
+The `one01` R package is built for training users on basic SQL coding for a real-world context.
+The database this package uses is built with SQLite, and thus the SQL syntax it uses follows the [SQLite version of the language](https://www.sqlite.org/lang.html).

 `devtools::install_github("JonWayland/one01")`